iamdhil/aiven-docs/docs/products/kafka/howto/create-topic.md

 1. Determine the topic specifications, including the number of partitions, replication factor, and other settings.

-1. Run the following command to create a topic named `exampleTopic`:
+1. Run the following command to create the `exampleTopic` topic:

    ```bash
    avn service topic-create             \